ESG Indicators – 2025

 Highlights

-Cogna started 2025 with significant achievements that reinforce our commitment to building a more sustainable, inclusive and transformative future through education.
-More than just numbers, the progress achieved in this first quarter reflects our dedication to generating value for society, our employees, partners and other stakeholders.
+Cogna closes the semester with significant achievements that reinforce our commitment to building a more sustainable, inclusive, and transformative future through education.
+The progress achieved during this period reflects our dedication to creating value for society, our employees, partners, and other stakeholders.

 Supported Organizations and Movements